 Fizzies drink tablets were created by the Emerson Drug Company and introduced in certain areas in 1957.
 Emerson also made Bromo-Seltzer, a cousin to Alka-Seltzer; the company wanted to disguise the sodium citrate taste of the medicine, giving it the "spoon full of sugar" treatment by adding fruit flavor.
 Adding fruit and a sweet taste made it like a soft drink, which of course made the instant sparkling drink attractive to kids, and thus Fizzies candy was born.

 In 1962, Warner-Lambert acquired Emerson and started selling the candy nationally.
 Fizzies candy was so popular as a kids' drink that it surpassed even Kool-Aid.
-The original candy tablets came in seven flavors--grape, orange, cherry, lemon-lime, strawberry, root beer, and cola--all of them sugary sweet.
+The original candy tablets came in seven flavors -- grape, orange, cherry, lemon-lime, strawberry, root beer, and cola -- all of them with sugary sweet flavoring.

 The sweetness turned out to be a big problem.
 One reason the candy took off was that it was made with artificial sweeteners, not sugar, so it seemed "healthier" than other candy (even after the company's recommendation to add sugar and ice).